ream/ream/docs/routing.md

 </template>
 ```

 Any route like `/post/1`, `/post/abc`, etc. will be matched by `pages/post/[pid].vue`.
-The matched value will be sent as a path parameter to the page.
+The matched value will be sent as a route parameter to the page.

 For example, the route `/post/abc` will have the following `params` object: